 Now that you know what types of tools you need, you should consider the top brands for HVAC tools.
 After all, a tool is only as good as its manufacturer.
 Trust is probably the number one consideration for contractors looking to invest in heating and cooling tools, especially when it’s for their business and employees.
 Let’s take a look at some top brands:

 Fieldpiece is near and dear to the HVACR community.
 They make hand-held test instruments that are crafted specifically for HVAC contractors.
-They were the first to offer modular expandability which allow for contractors to test the majority of parameters with only a single meter.
+They were the first to offer modular expandability, which allows for contractors to test the majority of parameters with only a single meter.
 The HVACR powerhouse now offers additional tools such as manifolds and scales.

 Hilmor is another popular brand for HVAC tools.
 They are known as one of the more innovative manufacturers and provide considerable value to contractors.
 Whether you are looking for gauges, hoses, manifolds, or another type of equipment, Hilmor is going to provide a solution, and an innovative one, at that.
 Check out their duel readout thermometer.